dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 **suﬀicient** Success of such a plug-in is enough to satisfy the authentication requirements of the stack of plug-ins (if a prior required plug-in has failed the success of this one is ignored).
 A failure of this plug-in is not deemed as fatal for the login attempt.
-If the plug-in succeeds gPlazma2 immediately proceeds with the next plug-in type or returns control to the door if this was the last stack.
+If the plug-in succeeds gPlazma immediately proceeds with the next plug-in type or returns control to the door if this was the last stack.

  **requisite**  means failling plugin finishes the phase with failure.